Sechelt: History

+In 2019, the Seawatch subdivision was evacuated due to a risk of sinkholes.
+The subdivision was built in 2006 and covenants were placed on the land to release Sechelt from claims relating to the land, including sinkholes.
+Since the evacuation, multiple lawsuits have been filed between the 14 homeowners, Sechelt, the province of British Columbia, and the property developer over issues including an unnecessarily long state of emergency (awards granted to 2 residents), Sechelt's claim that residents have an obligation to repair infrastructure and pay legal fees (ongoing), Sechelt's withholding of documents (set of documents released to resident), covenants on the properties (deemed valid), and Sechelt's approval of the subdivision (negligence not found).

 Geography

 Sechelt is a municipality on the Sunshine Coast, west northwest of Vancouver BC.
 Sechelt is located on an isthmus, a narrow strip of land that bridges between the Sechelt Peninsula and the BC mainland.
 This isthmus is bounded on the north by the Sechelt Inlet, and on the south by the Strait of Georgia.

-The municipality consists of 4 non-contiguous areas, all separated by the Sechelt Indian Government District.
+The municipality consists of 3 non-contiguous areas, all separated by the shíshálh Nation Government District.